Helping You Discharge Tax Debts Through Bankruptcy

 - The tax return was filed at least two years ago.
-You must have filed a tax return for the debt you wish to discharge at least two years before filing bankruptcy.
+You must have filed a tax return for the debt you wish to discharge at least 2 years before filing bankruptcy.
 Tax debts arising from unfiled tax returns cannot be discharged in bankruptcy.

 - You pass the “240-day rule.”
 The tax debt must have been assessed by the IRS at least 240 days before you file your bankruptcy petition.
 An IRS assessment, or formal recognition, of a tax debt may arise from a self-reported balance due or as a result of a tax audit.

 In addition to the above requirements, tax debts cannot be discharged through bankruptcy if the underlying tax returns were fraudulent, or if the taxpayer has been found guilty of tax evasion.